Believe me, the sun always shines on T.V."

 - That one pales in comparison to "Scoundrel Days".
 The beat is rock-ish and spirited, the lyrics are pure Mind Screw.

 - "I've Been Losing You" is the musings of a male Yandere who has just shot dead his own wife.

-- "Maybe Maybe" is cute and poppy.
-But describes rather lightly how a guy and his ex-girlfriend bitch each other, until said girlfriend runs him over with her car.
+- "Maybe Maybe" sounds cute and poppy, but the lyrics describe rather lightly how a guy and his ex-girlfriend bitch at each other, until said girlfriend runs him over with her car.

 - More subtly, "Soft Rains of April" seems to be about a guy who's just bored and lonely away from home.
 By the end we find out it's about an inmate from an English prison, and his relatives have all but disowned him.